named-data-ndnSIM/ndnSIM/docs/source/getting-started.rst

    ./waf

 .. note::
-   On OS X configuration stage may get :ref:`stuck at detecting gtk module <Problems with the gtk python module on OS X>`.
+   On macOS configuration stage may get :ref:`stuck at detecting gtk module <Problems with the gtk python module on macOS>`.
 Make sure you have `XQuartz
    <http://xquartz.macosforge.org>`_ installed or disable python as described in the
    following instructions.